guanghechen/node-scaffolds/packages/helper-string/README.md

   `toTitleCase`         | `'a simple test' => 'A Simple Test'` `toUpperCase`         | `'test string' => 'TEST STRING'`

-  - `composeTextTransformers`: Compose multiple TextTransformer into one.
+  - `composeTextTransformers`: Compose multiple ITextTransformer into one.

     ```typescript
     import {